4 Minute Read

 Some of you might feel exactly like that 7-year-old kid who just wants to get in the game.
 Instead of playing, you find yourself sitting on the sidelines, even though you know you could do it if you just had the chance.

 But there’s purpose in the waiting.
 It might not be fun at the time, but the waiting grows you and refines you.
 It definitely humbles you.
 And it prepares you for the work you’ll do in the future.

 When you’re pursuing your dream job, you will have weeks, months—probably years—of waiting while you’re in the process of getting from the point of having the dream to the point where the dream becomes real.

-You’ve probably heard me talk about the five stages of realizing the DREAM: Discover, Research, Embark, Achieve and Meaning.
+You’ve probably heard me talk about the seven stages of finding your dream job: Get Clear, Get Qualified, Get Connected, Get Started, Get Promoted, Get Your Dream Job and Give Yourself Away.
 Each of those stages takes perseverance, patience and plenty of time watching other people reach (what seems like) overnight success, while you continue to inch forward.

 Other people will get opportunities that you feel should’ve gone to you.
 Other people will get noticed for their hard work when you feel like you’ve worked twice as hard.
 You might have to take jobs that don’t take full advantage of your skills.
 Do it anyway.
 Keep going anyway.